-It follows the same principle that we all used in making those funny cotton loop potholders–under, over, under, over.
-See?
-You’ve already got 3/4ths of the technique.
+The weavingΒ below follows the same principle that we all used in making those funny cotton loop potholders–under, over, under, over. Β If you remember that, you’ve got a head start!

-4. Continue taking each right-hand strand and going under, over, under (Notice that it’s not a TIGHT braid.
-Just snug enough to lay flat and hold it’s shape.)
+Continue taking each right-hand strand and going “under, over, under” (UOU).
+Notice that it’s not a TIGHT braid.
+Just snug enough to lay flat and hold its shape.

-Depending on your material, your rug may not want to lie flat if you turn it too quickly, so you may not get to tuck EVERY strand into the original braid.
-Sometimes you might have to skip tucking a couple so you can turn the corner smoothly.
+Depending on your material, your rug may not want to lie flat if you turn too quickly. Β You may not get to tuck EVERY strand into the original braid. Β Sometimes you might have to skip tucking a couple so you can turn the corner smoothly. Β In that case, just stop at the * in the paragraph above and lay him down next to the main braid.

-6. Work your way back down to the starting knot following the exact same pattern as you used to make the original braid, just tucking the end through each time.
-(If you want the stripes, tuck it in it’s OWN color as you come around and down.)
+Once you’ve make the turn, work your way back down to the starting knot following the exact same pattern as you used to make the original braid, tucking the end through each time.
+(If you want the stripes, tuck it in its OWN color.)

-7. Once you get back down to the original knot, and work your way around the curve, skipping and tucking as necessary to lay flat, it’s time to add a strip!
+Once you get back down to the original knot, and work your way around the curve, it’s time to add a strip!
 To maintain the stripes, I joined one of each color together and stuck it through the starting knot in a way that kept the pattern.
-Then I continued braiding the same way I had been all along, but now it was under, over, under, over, under–>TUCK!
+Then, I continued braiding the same way I had been all along, but now there was it was under, over, under, over, under (UOUOU)–>TUCK!

 Let’s also pause to learn how to join (slip-knot) strips to each other: